 Digital Grass recently launched GROWTHerapy, a mentorship and mental wellness cohort.
-The program provided five different cohorts of six participants the opportunity to receive feedback from entrepreneurs while also working with a licensed therapist.
+The program provided five different cohorts of 10 participants each the opportunity to receive feedback from entrepreneurs while also working with a licensed therapist.

 Hall sat down for an in depth conversation to discuss his start in marketing and graphic design, how he launched his business, MediumFour, showing up as your unapologetic self in business settings, and the importance of advocating for inclusion of Black founders in Miami’s tech scene.

 Janey Tate: When did you launch MediumFour and Digital Grass – and they’re two separate entities, right?
 Can you tell me the entrepreneurial story from launching those companies?

 Mike Hall: I had Footprints Unlimited.
 Dante [Hall’s business partner] had Cyber Baldhead Communications, and so we were both doing two different things.

 Dante’s my business partner in pretty much every venture I’m in.
 We [were] going to work in four different mediums and four medium[s] sounded stupid, so literally, the name just became MediumFour – that’s where it came from.